WOWRainbowUI/RainbowUI-Retail/AddOns/LiteButtonAuras/README.md

     - you can purge the buff, and
     - the button action is a purge/spellsteal

-LiteButtonAuras works with the default Blizzard action bars, Dominos, Bartender and anything that uses LibActionButton (including ElvUI).
+LiteButtonAuras works with the default Blizzard action bars, Dominos, Bartender, ButtonForge and anything that uses LibActionButton (including ElvUI).

 Supports WoW retail, classic era (Vanilla) and classic (WotLK).